dhiraj-01/CP/Learn/oop c++.md

         ______
           |
           C

+Not possible in Java (possible with Interfaces because in interface we must have to override methods, so no ambiguity) in C++ we have to specify scope, A::fun() or B::fun() in C class

 4) Hierarchical inheritance
 In this type of inheritance, one parent class has more than one child class.